BetterWang/g4e/docs/example_cone_particle_gun.rst

       .. code:: yaml

-          #------------------------------------------------------------------------
-          # Example macro.
-Process one of
-          #------------------------------------------------------------------------

          # Include default setup
          # Use jleic.mac for headless mode or jleicvis.mac for GUI visualization
          /control/execute jleic.mac

          # Select cone particle gun generator
          # Other options are: particleGun hepmcAscii pythiaAscii beagle
          /generator/select coneParticleGun

          # List available particles.
 Invoke G4ParticleTable
          # /generator/coneParticleGun/List

          # Set particle to be generated.
          # (geantino is default)
          # (ion can be specified for shooting ions)
+         # Common names: proton, e- e+ pi+ pi-
-          /generator/coneParticleGun/particle proton
+         /generator/coneParticleGun/particle e-

+         # if particle is ion
+         # Set properties of ion to be generated.
+         # [usage] /gun/ion Z A [Q E flb]
+         #         Z:(int) AtomicNumber
+         #         A:(int) AtomicMass
+         #         Q:(int) Charge of Ion (in unit of e)
+         #         E:(double) Excitation energy (in keV)
+         #         flb:(char) Floating level base
+         # /generator/coneParticleGun/ion Z A [Q E flb]

          # Set momentum direction
          # Direction needs not to be a unit vector
-          /generator/coneParticleGun/direction 0 0 1
+         /generator/coneParticleGun/direction 0 0 -1

          # Set kinetic energy [GeV]
-          /generator/coneParticleGun/energy 20 GeV
+         /generator/coneParticleGun/energy 6 GeV

          # Energy spread [GeV],
          # energy is smeared as gauss (mean=<particle E>, stddev=energyStdDev)
          /generator/coneParticleGun/energyStdDev 1 GeV

          # Cone angle standard deviation.
          # Basically is the resulding cone angle
-          /generator/coneParticleGun/coneAngleStdDev 5 deg
+         /generator/coneParticleGun/coneAngleStdDev 15 deg

          # Set momentum.
 This command is equivalent to two commands: /.../direction and /.../momentumAmp
          # /generator/coneParticleGun/momentum 0 0 10

          # Set absolute value of momentum [GeV]
          # Direction should be set by /gun/direction command."
          # This command should be used alternatively with /gun/energy."
          # /generator/coneParticleGun/momentumAmp 20

          # Set starting position of the particle [cm]
          /generator/coneParticleGun/position 0 0 0

          # Set starting position smearing of the particle [cm]
          # works together as gaus(mean=position, stddev=positionStdDev)
          # DefaultUnit - cm
          /generator/coneParticleGun/positionStdDev 3 3 3

          # Set initial time of the particle
          # DefaultUnit - ns
-          timeCmd = new G4UIcmdWithADoubleAndUnit("/generator/coneParticleGun/time", this);
+         # /generator/coneParticleGun/time

          # Set polarization
          # /generator/coneParticleGun/polarization Px Py Pz

-          # Set number of particles to be generated
+         # Set number of particles to be generated per event
-          /generator/coneParticleGun/number
+         /generator/coneParticleGun/number 1

-          # /generator/coneParticleGun/ion Z A [Q E flb]
-          # Set properties of ion to be generated.
-          # [usage] /gun/ion Z A [Q E flb]
+         # To control how many generation of secondaries (tracks and their hits) to save,
+         # there is a configuration:
+         #    /rootOutput/saveSecondaryLevel <ancestry-level>
+         #
+         # <ancestry-level> sets 0-n levels of ancestry which are saved in root file.
+         #
+         # Example:
+         #
+         # -1 - save everything
+         # 0 - save only primary particles
+         # 1 - save primaries and their daughters
+         # 2 - save primaries, daughters and daughters’ daughters
+         # n - save n generations of secondaries
+         #
+         # (primaries - particles that came from a generator/input file)
+         #
+         # The default level is 3, which corresponds to:
+         #
-          #         Z:(int) AtomicNumber
+         # /rootOutput/saveSecondaryLevel 3
-          #         A:(int) AtomicMass
+         #
-          #         Q:(int) Charge of Ion (in unit of e)
-          #         E:(double) Excitation energy (in keV)
+         # We set it to 1.
+If only vertex particles are of the interest, set it to 0
-          #         flb:(char) Floating level base
+         #
+         # This flag doesn't affect physics in g4e (only what is saved)
+         # so EM showers in EMCAL is fully simulated with any value here
+         # /rootOutput/saveSecondaryLevel 0

+         /run/initialize
-          /run/beamOn 1
+         /run/beamOn 1000
          exit

    .. tab:: Python